 - Every 2 to 3 weeks for the 32nd to 37thweeks

 - Every week from the 37th week through delivery

-What Can I Expect During My First Prenatal Care Appointment?
+What to Expect During your First Prenatal Care Appointment

 Your first prenatal care appointment is typically the most involved.
 We’ll discuss your personal medical history, your family history, and the history of the other parent.
 We conduct a full physical exam, including blood work and urine testing.
 During this visit we will likely:

 - Measure your height, weight, blood pressure, breath rate, and pulse